-We will only receive additional proceeds from the exercise of the pre-funded warrants issuable in connection with this offering if such pre-funded warrants are exercised at their exercise price of CHF 0.05.
-We will only receive additional proceeds from the exercise of the Series A warrants or Series B warrants issuable in connection with this offering if such Series A warrants or Series B warrants, as applicable, are exercised at their exercise price per common share of CHF 0.39.
-The exercise price of the Series B warrants is subject to adjustment in the event that we issue certain securities at any time while the Series B warrants are outstanding.
-See "Description of Series B Warrants - Exercise Price."
+The public offering price per unit will be determined between us, the underwriter and investors based on market conditions at the time of pricing, and may be at a discount to the current market price of our common shares.
+We will only receive additional proceeds from the exercise of the pre-funded warrants issuable in connection with this offering if such warrants are exercised at their exercise price of \$0.05.
+We will only receive additional proceeds from the exercise of the warrants issuable in connection with this offering if such warrants are exercised at their exercise price of \$0.05.
+We will only receive additional proceeds from the exercise of the warrants issuable in connection with this offering if such warrants are exercised at their exercise price per common share of % of the public offering price of the common share units in this offering.